costastzanos/erasmuswebappproject/README.md

 2. Use the hotelinfobox.css file to customize the looks of the web app
 3. Insert their own model and name the 3D file 'model.glb'

-And it's done and ready to be installed on the hotel's server! 🤓
+And it's done and ready to be installed on your server! 🤓

-<h1>How can this be integrate in hotels?</h1>
+<h1>How can this be integrated in hotels?</h1>

 It's quite simple actually, all you need is:

 1. Server (either run locally or through cloud)
 2. This repository modified according to the hotel

-The next steps are simple, whilst producing the keycards or keychains for the hotel rooms, you just add a simple QR code, that once scanned, connects to the server that displays the web app. 😁👍
+You can print out a QR code on a hotel keycard or keychain and make the QR code immediately redirect to the local or cloud server. 😁👍

 <h1>Credits</h1>